Ismaili Center, Houston: Establishment

+spiritual leader of the Shia Ismaili Muslims.
+This marked the center's soft opening with full public access planned for December.

 Architecture and design

 Designed by London-based Farshid Moussavi Architecture, the Center will be a contemporary interpretation of traditional Persian ornamentation,[2] including ceramic mosaics, and screens drawn from various Islamic traditions.
 The center’s façade will be a combination of different types of stone and steel encased in concrete.
 The building will feature a series of “eivans,” the Persian word for verandas, which will provide shaded venues for social gatherings at the center.
-The eivans will supported by 49 columns reminiscent of those used in Persepolis and 17th century palaces in Isfahan, Persia.
+The eivans will be supported by 49 columns reminiscent of those used in Persepolis and 17th century palaces in Isfahan, Persia.

 The 10 acres around the center will be transformed into lush gardens by Thomas Woltz of Nelson Byrd Woltz Landscape Architects.
 The gardens will include tree canopies, fountains, shaded footpaths, flowerbeds, lawns and walkways.